shmiko/shmiko.github.io/_posts/2016-05-20-body-language-skills.md

 A great sign of  a great course is when the student walks away and is talking about it to other associates, and in doing so they are actually passing on knowledge from the course in a way to emphasize the lessons learn't, well I have been doing just this and whether or not it has been a conscience thing I don't know but I have been finding opportunities to bring up many topics that I learnt recently.
 Speaking about them enforces what I learnt and enables me to put into practice those same lessons.

-Thanks Vanessa Van Edwards - you are a truly amazing.
+Thanks Vanessa Van Edwards - you are truly amazing.